atizo/wd40/intro.md

 This collection is intended for programmers already having experience with web applications and understanding core web technologies like HTML5 and CSS3.
 We assume you work with a Unix-based operating system and know Django, Relational Databases and AngularJS.

 We strongly suggest to read [The Twelve-Factor App](http://12factor.net/), since many of our findings are covered by this methodology.

+## Braindump ##

+To complete this document, we created a real web application called [Braindump]().
+You may want to study its [source code]() to see the described concepts applied.

+Braindump is a free to use online brainstorming service.